 - Understand your strengths and areas for improvement

 - Gain recognition for co-curricular activities you are already taking part in and have the opportunity to take part in new ones

-- Create a portfolio of valuable experiences to support your career development, whether that be employment, further study or running your own business
+- Create a portfolio of valuable experiences to support your career development, whether that be in employment or further study

 - Have something different on your CV to help you stand out from others